madhanir/databricks_filesystem/README.md

 - list_files (bool - Optional (Default: True)): When set to True, this determines whether files will be included in the output.
 If enabled, files will be listed in the output.

-- files_starts_with (str - Optional (Default: None)): The provided pattern dictates that only files starting with it will be listed in the output.
-This parameter operates exclusively when the "list_files" parameter is set to True, ensuring selective listing based on the specified pattern.
+- files_starts_with (str or List[str] - Optional (Default: None)): The provided pattern or list of patterns dictates that only files starting with it will be listed in the output.
+This parameter operates exclusively when the "list_files" parameter is set to True, ensuring selective listing based on the specified pattern or list of patterns.

-- files_ends_with (str - Optional (Default: None)): The provided pattern dictates that only files ending with it will be listed in the output.
-This parameter operates exclusively when the "list_files" parameter is set to True, ensuring selective listing based on the specified pattern.
+- files_ends_with (str or List[str] - Optional (Default: None)): The provided pattern or list of patterns dictates that only files ending with it will be listed in the output.
+This parameter operates exclusively when the "list_files" parameter is set to True, ensuring selective listing based on the specified pattern or list of patterns.

+- skip_files_starts_with (str or List[str] - Optional (Default: None)): The provided pattern or list of patterns dictates that files starting with it will be excluded in the output.
+This parameter operates exclusively when the "list_files" parameter is set to True, ensuring selective listing based on the specified pattern or list of patterns.

+- skip_files_ends_with (str or List[str] - Optional (Default: None)): The provided pattern or list of patterns dictates that files ending with it will be excluded in the output.
+This parameter operates exclusively when the "list_files" parameter is set to True, ensuring selective listing based on the specified pattern or list of patterns.

 - case_sensitive_comparison (bool - Optional (Default: True)): When set to True, this parameter determines whether case-sensitive comparison will be applied for file pattern matching.
-It only functions when the "list_files" parameter is True and values are provided for either "files_starts_with" or "files_ends_with", or both.
+It only functions when the "list_files" parameter is True and values are provided for "files_starts_with", "files_ends_with", "skip_files_starts_with", or "skip_files_ends_with".

 - sorted_output (bool - Optional (Default: True)): When set to True, this parameter determines whether the output will be sorted.
 If enabled, the output will be returned in a sorted manner, facilitating easier navigation and analysis of the results.